-Turn on or restart the tablet, and then quickly hold down the volume down button; then select f11.
+• Turn on or restart the tablet, and then quickly hold down the volume up button; then select f11.

-Turn on or restart the tablet, and then quickly hold down the Windows button; then select f11.

-- Select Troubleshoot from the boot options menu. - 3.
+- Turn on or restart the tablet, and then quickly hold down the volume down button; then select f11. - 2.
+Select Troubleshoot from the boot options menu. - 3.
 Select Recovery Manager, and then follow the on-screen instructions.